Neruvy/meshtastic-ipa/README.md

 These radios are designed to rebroadcast messages they receive, forming a mesh network.
 This setup ensures that every group member, including those at the furthest distance, can receive messages.

 Additionally, Meshtastic radios can be paired with a single phone, allowing friends and family to send messages directly to your specific radio.
 It's important to note that each device is capable of supporting a connection from only one user at a time.

+---

+For more information about Meshtastic®, go to their [official website](https://meshtastic.org), or you could go to their [official GitHub Organization](https://github.com/meshtastic).